■ Music Production Tips

 Reporting and royalty collection is a vital component of the music distribution service.

-When your music is out there getting streamed and bought, that will at minimum be generated recording-side royalties which will be reported and collected by your chosen distro service.
+When your music is out there getting streamed and bought, that will at minimum be generating recording-side royalties which will be reported and collected by your chosen distribution service.

-Some distributors will also offer a publishing administration service to collect mechanicals and performance royalties that are generated from that activity too.
+Some distributors will also offer a publishing administration service to collect mechanical and performance royalties that are generated from that activity too.
 Another area within which to do your homework.

 What is a distribution deal and is it worth it